-Suffolk County Department of Health Services released the Revised Draft Subwatersheds Wastewater Plan (SWP) in August 2019.22 The SWP is a science-based plan for transitioning away from reliance on conventional cesspools and septic systems, which are the primary source of nitrogen pollution that has resulted in elevated nitrogen in groundwater and surface waters.
+Suffolk County Department of Health Services released the Revised Draft Subwatersheds Wastewater Plan (SWP) in August 2019.20 The SWP is a science-based plan for transitioning away from reliance on conventional cesspools and septic systems, which are the primary source of nitrogen pollution that has resulted in elevated nitrogen in groundwater and surface waters.

-Suffolk County has also approved an amendment to the SCSC adding Article 19, which gives the Department the authority to promulgate procedures, protocols and standards for the use of I/A OWTS technology for residential wastewater treatment.
+Suffolk County has also approved an amendment to the SCSC adding Article 19, which gives the Department the authority to promulgate procedures, protocols and standards for the use I/A OWTS technology for residential wastewater treatment.
 Article 19 authorizes the first major change to residential wastewater treatment technology since 1973, when rules changed to require a septic tank in addition to a leaching pool.
 When properly designed, sited, installed, managed, and maintained, I/A OWTS provide a cost-effective and environmentally sound alternative to sewers in portions of Suffolk County that are outside of sewered areas or where treatment is not required, thereby significantly reducing nitrogen in wastewater.
 The proposed project, which includes the Golf Course Environmental Management Plan (GCEMP) provided in the Draft EIS (Appendix G), is consistent with Suffolk County's plans for reducing nitrogen and protecting groundwater/surface water resources.
 In addition to utilizing the latest treatment technologies, the Applicant will implement the GCEMP program as a management tool to minimize fertilizer and herbicide use.
 No such controls are currently in place; however, the golf course is managed by a trained superintendent, consistent with best management practice.
+These measures are feasible and enforceable as conditions by the Town through SEQRA and the subdivision approval process.